-Tulane Abdominal Transplant Institute has social workers available for pre-transplant assessment, emotional support during the transplant process, and post-transplant needs.
-You will be assigned a social worker during the evaluation process who can assist in locating many resources.
+The Tulane Transplant Institute has social workers available for pre-transplant assessment, emotional support during the transplant process, and post-transplant needs.
+During the evaluation process, you will be assigned a social worker who can assist in locating many needed resources.

-The Tulane Transplant social workers are also available to answer questions about Patient Assistance Programs and to help guide you through the enrollment process.
-If you are a patient of Tulane Abdominal Transplant Institute and need more information about medication assistance, please contact the Tulane Abdominal Transplant social workers at (504) 988-5344 or 1-888-988-5344
+The Tulane Transplant Institute social workers are also available to answer questions about patient assistance programs and to help guide you through the enrollment process.
+If you are a patient and need more information about medication assistance, please contact one of our social workers at (504) 988-5344 or 1-888-988-5344.

 Ticket to Work Program

 The Ticket to Work and Self-Sufficiency Program is an employment program for people with medical disabilities who are interested in going to work.
-The Ticket Program is part of the Ticket to Work and Work Incentives Improvement Act of 1999 – legislation designed to remove many of the barriers that previously influenced people’s decisions about going to work because of the concerns over losing health care coverage.
-The goal of the Ticket Program is to increase opportunities and choices for Social Security disability beneficiaries to obtain employment, vocational rehabilitation, and other support services from public and private providers, employers, and other organizations.
+The ticket program is part of the Ticket to Work and Work Incentives Improvement Act of 1999 – legislation designed to remove many of the barriers that previously influenced people’s decisions about going to work because of concerns over losing healthcare coverage.
+The goal of the ticket program is to increase opportunities and choices for Social Security disability beneficiaries to obtain employment, vocational rehabilitation and other support services from public and private providers, employers and other organizations.